Who We Are

-Jewish Studies represents an interdisciplinary approach to thinking and learning, exploring the evolution of Judaism, Jewish culture, and Jewish nationalism from biblical times to the present.
+Representing an interdisciplinary approach to thinking and learning, the field of Jewish Studies explores the evolution of Judaism, Jewish culture and Jewish nationalism from biblical times to the present.
 Through the specific study of the Jewish people from multiple perspectives, we offer insight into the universality of the human experience.
-We provide tools for individuals, Jewish and non, to ground contemporary issues within their historical contexts.
-We emphasize skills of communication, inquiry, critical thinking, and writing, equipping our graduates with the skills to be competitive and successful in myriad careers.
+We provide tools for individuals, Jewish and non-Jewish, to ground contemporary issues within their historical contexts.
+We emphasize skills of communication, inquiry, critical thinking and writing, equipping our graduates with the skills to be competitive and successful in myriad careers.